altherlex/firekamp/README.md

 * Write tests as the code evolves on itself.

 ---
-This project was created listening to Paul Simon and Susan Tedeschi the whole time.
+This project was created by listening to Paul Simon and Susan Tedeschi the whole time.